amaiya/ktrain/CONTRIBUTING.md

 - Checkout to `develop` branch before make any changes.
 Make sure you choose `develop` branch as base on your PR.
 - Try to maintain backwards compatibility.
 If this is not possible, please discuss with maintainer(s).
 - Use four spaces for indentation.
+- To ensure a standardized code style, we use the formatter [black](https://github.com/psf/black).
+If your code is not formatted correctly, it will fail the GitHub Workflow checks when pushed.